Cryobyte56/Cryobyte56/README.md

-# 💫 Hello Earth!
+# 💫 Hello Developers!
-An Aspiring Full Stack Software Engineer from the Philippines that Loves to Explore Software Development Technologies, Develop Useful Programs, and Collaborate with Innovative Teams!
+An Aspiring Full Stack Software Engineer from the Philippines who Loves to Explore Software Development Technologies, Develop Useful Programs, and Collaborate with Innovative Teams!

 ## 🌐 Socials: